-The specialty Rockbrook Horseback Riding Camp is a 1-week overnight horse camp focused on English Hunter/Jumper and Hunter Equitation riding instruction.
+The specialty Rockbrook Horseback Riding Camp is a 1-week overnight horse camp focused on English Hunter/Jumper and Huntseat Equitation riding instruction.
 In addition to its regular traditional camp sessions that include riding as one of its activities, Rockbrook oﬀers this uniquely focused horse camp for girls who love horses and all things equine.

 Horse camp girls join the Rockbrook community but spend all of their activity time fully immersed at the Rockbrook Riding Center working with horses, receiving outstanding instruction in mounted lessons, and developing their horsemanship knowledge and skills.
 Riders will be matched with different equines to develop and teach new skills.
 The instructors adjust lessons and horses according to each rider’s skill level and experience.

 Designed for riders seeking the camp experience while improving elements and fundamentals on and off the horse, the Rockbrook equestrian camp provides a safe and fun all-about-horses camp experience.